January flooding in England | Environment Agency

 The Environment Agency is warning people to take care during the ongoing flooding

-Significant river flooding impacts are expected today (Friday 05/01) and on Saturday across parts of the Midlands on the River Trent and in Gloucester, and also today in the South West on the River Avon due to the recent prolonged wet weather and intense rainfall.

-The Environment Agency emergency responders and local authorities are helping to protect people and properties following the flooding across the Midlands, Southwest and Southeast with teams out on the ground across the nation, working to minimise the impacts of flooding where possible, operating flood defences and clearing watercourses
+Following the recent period of prolonged wet weather, there is ongoing flooding today along the River Trent and the River Severn and for the next three days along the River Thames.
+Minor groundwater flooding is expected across parts of Dorset, Wiltshire and Hampshire and is possible more widely across parts of the south of the country and in Yorkshire and the Humber throughout the next five days.

+As of 11.59am on Wednesday 10 January, there were 100 flood warnings, meaning flooding is expected, and 117 flood alerts, meaning flooding is possible, in place.
+Environment Agency teams are out on the ground with other emergency responders, operating temporary pumps, barriers and flood defences to help reduce impacts.
+As part of the response, an ultra high volume pump, 96 high volume pumps and 46 small volume pumps were deployed across several sites.

-So far, more than 44,000 properties have been protected from flooding caused by Storm Henk in the last few days, the Environment Agency has confirmed.
+So far, nearly 81,000 properties have been protected from flooding in the last few days, but sadly around 2,200 properties have flooded.
+We will work to understand if more could be done to better protect these properties in future.

-While risks are likely to start reducing over the weekend, ongoing flood impacts are also likely across much of England over the next five days as some larger rivers slowly respond to recent and forecast rain.
-Many rivers are elevated and will remain so for several days.

-Significant river flooding impacts are still expected today and on Saturday across parts of the East Midlands on the River Trent downstream of Nottingham, the River Severn including Gloucester and Tewkesbury and also today in the South West on the River Avon due to the recent prolonged wet weather and intense rainfall.
-Flood impacts are expected to continue over parts of England over the next five days as rivers and groundwater levels remain high, despite a change to drier weather.
+While the risks are reducing, ongoing impacts are likely to continue across England.
+The Environment Agency continues to monitor the forecast and impacts on river levels, including the potential for groundwater and tidal risks.

+The message to the public remains to check their flood risk, sign up for free flood warnings and keep up to date with the latest situation.
+Anyone driving is urged to not to go though floodwater and to follow the advice of local emergency services on the roads.

+Following the prolonged wet weather, minor flooding is expected to continue today along the River Trent and in Gloucestershire and until the end of the week along the River Thames.
+Minor groundwater flooding is also expected across parts of Dorset, Wiltshire and Hampshire and is possible more widely across parts of the south and Yorkshire and the Humber for the next five days.

-Environment Agency teams are out on the ground, working to minimise the impacts of flooding where possible by operating flood defences and clearing watercourses.
-So far, more than 44,000 properties have been protected in the last few days.
-We also urge people not to drive though flood water and follow advice of local emergency services on the roads – flood water is often deeper than it looks and just 30cm of flowing water is enough to float your car.
+Environment Agency teams are out on the ground, working to minimise the impacts where possible by operating flood defences and clearing watercourses.
+Our thoughts are with all those affected and nearly 81,000 properties have been protected in the last few days.
+We advise people to stay away from swollen rivers and urge people not to drive through floodwater as just 30cm is enough to move your car.

-People should check their flood risk, sign up for free flood warnings and keep up to date with the latest situation at https://www.gov.uk/check-if-youre-at-risk-of-flooding and follow @EnvAgency on X, formerly Twitter, for the latest flood updates.
+People should check their flood risk, sign up for free flood warnings and keep up to date with the latest situation as well as following @EnvAgency on X, formerly Twitter, for the latest flood updates.

 - Check for flood warnings and find out if you are at risk of flooding